openet-brazil/openet-sims/CONTRIBUTING.rst

 .. code-block:: console

-    conda install earthengine-api oauth2client pytest
+    conda install earthengine-api pytest
     pip install openet-core openet-sims --no-deps

 Updating OpenET Module
 ----------------------

-While developing the sims module, pip can be used to quickly update the module in the "openet" environment if needed.
+While developing the "sims" module, pip can be used to quickly update the module in the "openet" environment if needed.

 .. code-block:: console